Malbryn/MalFramework/README.md

 # MalFramework
 Welcome to Malbryn's Mission Framework.
-This framework was made for my Arma 3 scripted missions.
+This framework was made for my Arma 3 scripted missions and it is based on some other Arma 3 mission framework.
+Some scripts are made by other people, they are credited in the script header as well as in the Credits section.

 ## Current Features